ranbureand/sitefolio/_posts/2021-08-15-multilingual-sites-in-jekyll-4.markdown

 tags: [approach, development, Jekyll, multilingual, site]

-description: This series of articles illustrate my approach to create a multilingual site in Jekyll.
+description: This series of articles illustrates my approach to creating a multilingual site in Jekyll.
 excerpt: We then place a dedicated page named `sitemap.xml` in each of the language subdirectories of the site […].
-exordium: This series of articles ([Part 1](http://andreaburan.com/post/multilingual-sites-in-jekyll.html), [Part 2](http://andreaburan.com/post/multilingual-sites-in-jekyll-2.html), [Part 3](http://andreaburan.com/post/multilingual-sites-in-jekyll-3.html), [Part 4](http://andreaburan.com/post/multilingual-sites-in-jekyll-4.html)) and this [basic *GitHub Pages* site](https://ranbureand.github.io/multilingual-experiment/) illustrate my approach to create a multilingual site in *[Jekyll](https://jekyllrb.com/ "Jekyll")*.
+exordium: This series of articles ([Part 1](http://andreaburan.com/post/multilingual-sites-in-jekyll.html), [Part 2](http://andreaburan.com/post/multilingual-sites-in-jekyll-2.html), [Part 3](http://andreaburan.com/post/multilingual-sites-in-jekyll-3.html), [Part 4](http://andreaburan.com/post/multilingual-sites-in-jekyll-4.html)) and this [basic *GitHub Pages* site](https://ranbureand.github.io/multilingual-experiment/) illustrate my approach to creating a multilingual site in *[Jekyll](https://jekyllrb.com/ "Jekyll")*.

 published: true
 ---